11 best non-custodial wallets in 2025

 • Price.
 Non-custodial software wallets are often free to download, while you have to purchase a non-custodial hardware wallet.

 • Features.
-Consider whether you want to do more than just hold the private keys to your digital assets in your own custody.
-Some non-custodial wallets allow you to stake your digital assets or put them to work through dapps.
+Consider if you want to do more than just hold the private keys to your digital assets in your own custody.
+Some non-custodial wallets let you stake your digital assets or access dApps.

 • User interface (UI).
-You might want to test a few non-custodial wallets out or watch some YouTube videos on them before deciding on which has the UI that's right for you.
+You might want to test out a few non-custodial wallets or watch a few YouTube tutorials before deciding which is best designed for you.

 Risks of using a non-custodial wallet

-Consider the following risks in using a non-custodial wallet:
+Consider the following risks of using a non-custodial wallet:

 • Personal responsibility.
 You bear the responsibility of writing down and securely storing your 12- to 24-word seed phrase.

 • Sending assets to the wrong address.
-You run the risk of potentially transferring your assets to the wrong address when trying to send them.
+You run the risk of accidentally transferring your assets to the wrong address.

-• Inputting wrong passcode.
-It's possible to get locked out of a hardware wallet if you enter the wrong passcode for it enough times.
-In this case, you'd have to purchase a new hardware wallet and regain access to the private keys for your digital assets by using your 12- to 24-word seed phrase when setting up the new wallet.
+• Inputting the wrong passcode.
+It’s possible to get locked out of a hardware wallet if you enter the wrong passcode enough times.
+In this case, you’d have to purchase a new hardware wallet and regain access to the private keys for your digital assets using your 12- to 24-word seed phrase.

 Bottom line

-Taking self-custody of the private keys to your digital assets can be an empowering experience, but it's important to do your research to choose the non-custodial wallet that's best for you.
+Taking self-custody of the private keys to your digital assets can be empowering, but it comes with responsibility.
+It’s important to do your research to choose the bets non-custodial wallet for your needs.
+Consider cost, supported cryptos, additional features and whether you’d like a software or hardware wallet.

 By building a deeper understanding of secure digital asset storage and comparing a number of the best crypto wallets on the market, you’ll be in a better position to keep your crypto investments safe.